Suspension of Retirement Allowance

 1. What does “re-employment” mean for retirees of SCERS?

-In general, re-employment after retirement refers to a member’s ability to suspend service retirement in order to accept indefinite or “permanent, regular” employment with the employer from whom he or she previously retired.
+In general, re-employment after retirement refers to a member’s ability to suspend service retirement to accept indefinite or “permanent, regular” employment with the employer from whom he or she previously retired.
 The terms, limitations and benefits of re-employment after service retirement from SCERS are dictated by Government Code § 31680.7.

 2. Under what conditions is permanent, regular employment allowable for retirees of SCERS?

 Permanent, regular employment is allowable when a member (1) is receiving a service retirement allowance from SCERS, (2) accepts an offer of permanent, regular employment from the final SCERS employer, and (3) makes the arrangements necessary to suspend all benefits with SCERS prior to resuming employment.
-In order to suspend benefits, the member must request an “Application for Suspension of Retirement Allowance” and return a completed copy to SCERS with a letter from the prospective employer.
+To suspend benefits, the member must request an “Application for Suspension of Retirement Allowance” and return a completed copy to SCERS with a letter from the prospective employer.

 The required letter must (a) confirm that the employer of interest (County, Court or special district) was the final SCERS employer prior to retirement, (b) indicate that an offer of permanent, regular employment has been issued, and (c) identify a preferred return-to-work date.